SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 - More consistent with the free text filter.
 - Easier to define a precise filter.

-#### Dashboards app / Low-Code apps: Conditional coloring layout filter configuration now shows discrete column values [ID_34182]
+#### Dashboards app / Low-Code Apps: Conditional coloring layout filter configuration now shows discrete column values [ID_34182]

 <!-- MR 10.3.0 - FR 10.2.10 -->
 <!-- Part of this RN is still in soft launch and consequently has not been documented yet -->